🚗

 Cars could fit in all the potholes

-That's roughly one reported pothole every 9.6 miles of road
+That's roughly one reported pothole every 9.6 miles

 Every Single Pothole